Ein Projekt der Behörde für Kultur und Medien und der Hamburg Kreativ Gesellschaft.

-Big data, blockchain and AI, digital platforms and social media - technological progress is driving the music industry to constantly reinvent itself.
-What is needed are pioneers who see radically changed production and distribution conditions as well as variable user requirements as an opportunity.
-We are looking for people who develop new licensing models and fan services, innovative business models, data analysis tools and/or other technology-based innovations to lead the music industry into the future.
+Big data, blockchain, and AI, digital platforms, and social media - technological progress is driving the music industry to constantly reinvent itself.
+What is needed, are pioneers who see radically changed production and distribution conditions as well as various user requirements as an opportunity.
+We are looking for people who develop new licensing models and fan services, innovative business models, data analysis tools, and/or other technology-based innovations to lead the music industry into the future.
 In the face of the corona crisis, also the search for future-proof business concepts for the music industry is particularly urgent.

-Then now is the right time to take your business idea to the next level in the Music WorX Accelerator.
+Are you interested?
+Then apply and take your business model to the next level in the Music WorX Accelerator!